 Section 1: Solutions, Solubility, and Concentration

-A solution is a mixture that has the same composition, color, density, and taste throughout.
+A solution is a mixture with the same composition, color, density, and taste.
 To describe a solution, there must be one or more substances dissolved in it.
-A solute is the substance being dissolved, and the solvent is the substance doing the dissolving.
+A solute is a substance being dissolved, and a solvent is a substance doing the dissolving.
 For example, if you add a spoonful of sugar to a glass of water, you have made a solution.
-The sugar dissolves in the water, so the sugar is the solute and the water is the solvent.
-Solutions can also be gaseous like the air you breathe, or even solid like sterling silver.
+This is because the sugar dissolves in the water, so the sugar is the solute, and the water is the solvent.
+Solutions can also be gaseous, like the air you breathe, or solid, like sterling silver.

-The maximum amount of a solute that can be dissolved in a given amount of solvent under a given set of conditions is called solubility.
+The maximum amount of solute that can be dissolved in a given amount of solvent under a given set of conditions is called solubility.
 A substance’s solubility can change if the conditions change.
-You can dissolve more sugar in hot water than cold water.
-Not every substance will dissolve in every other substance, for example, oil and water.
+For example, you can dissolve more sugar in hot water than in cold water.
+In addition, not every substance will dissolve in other substances, such as oil and water.
 If a solute does not dissolve a solvent, it is called insoluble.

-A solution that is saturated contains all of the solute it can hold at a given temperature.
+A saturated solution contains all the solute it can hold at a given temperature.
 If a solution is unsaturated, it means that it’s able to dissolve more solute at a given temperature.
-Supersaturated means it contains more solute than a saturated one and the solution is unstable.
+Supersaturated means it contains more solute than a saturated one, and the solution is unstable.

 - In a solution, what is a solute?
 What is a solvent?

 - What does it mean if something is insoluble?